SpiderStrategies/merge-bot/README.md

 **Critical**: Developers must ALWAYS branch from `branch-here-{version}` branches, NEVER from `release-{version}` branches.

-**Why**: branch-here branches only include commits known to merge cleanly forward.
-This prevents developers from inheriting unrelated merge conflicts.
+**Why**: branch-here branches only include commits that have successfully merged **all the way to main**.
+This prevents developers from inheriting merge conflicts from anywhere in the release chain.

 **Example**:
 - ✅ Branch from: `branch-here-release-5.8.0`